figmayo/figma-variables/README.md

 4. Paste your **API key** and the **share URL** of your Figma library into the plugin.
 5. Click **“Sync Library”** to publish your variables to FigMayo.

+👉 For more detailed guidance on the plugin, check the [FigMayo help](https://help.figmayo.com/sites/PUCaV8RF/FigMayo-How-To-Guide/c/277:869?).

 ### **3. Setup a GitHub Action**

-1. Visit [GitHub](https://github.com/settings/tokens) to create a PAT with Pull Request read/write permissions on your repo.
+1. Visit [GitHub](https://github.com/settings/personal-access-tokens) to create a PAT with Pull Request read/write permissions on your repo.
 2. Create the `github-pat` and `figmayo-api-key` [action secrets in the repo settings](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions).
 3. [Create the workflow](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) as shown in the usage example below

-👉 For more detailed guidance on the plugin, check the [FigMayo help](https://help.figmayo.com/sites/PUCaV8RF/FigMayo-How-To-Guide/c/277:869?).
+👉 If your repo is owned by an organisation you probably need to create your PAT with the **organisation as the Resource Owner** and you might need to hit the **Enable SSO** button.

+## **FigMayo API**

+If you have published variables from many Figma libraries into your FigMayo documentation variables API will merge together all the variables into a single record of variable collections and variables.
+This is useful for resolving variables between libraries in your code but beware, it can blow up the size of the JSON file in large projects.

 ## **Inputs**